 UC Berkeley Haas School of Business—Round 3 Deadline is April 2, 2020.

-Kellogg School of Management—Round 3 Deadline is April 8, 2020.
+Kellogg School of Management—Round 3 Extension Deadline is June 1, 2020.

 Follow this link for information on how to proceed if you have no score, or would like to retest.